AvishekxD/AI-Simplify-chrome_extension/README.md

 - 🌙 Dark Mode ✅
 - 📕 context menu for selected text summarize ✅
 - 🙂‍↔️ currently working on extra features.
+- 🔎 will add the search bar option to the user, so that they can search anything from Gemini 2.0 directly from a popup and get the result in Brief,Detailed, and in bullet points.

 ## 🤝 Contributing